-Deposit interest is credited to the Income account on the date it is received.
+Deposit interest is credited to the Statement of Comprehensive Income on the date it is received.

 1. ACCOUNTING POLICIES (continued)

 Principal accounting policies (continued)

 Financial assets

 a) Debtors and impairments

 Debtors are non-derivative assets with fixed or determinable payments, the majority of which is made up of rental income receivable.
 The Trust includes in this category short term receivables and prepayments.
 Trade debtors are subsequently measured at amortised cost less provision for impairment.